vvorld/getid-ios-sdk/README.md

 The SDK uses the camera for capturing photos during verification.
 The app is responsible for describing the reason for using the camera.
 You must add `NSCameraUsageDescription` to the Info.plist of the app.

 ### Using in Objective-C apps
 If you app is written entirely in Objective-C, you should set `Always Embed Swift Standard Libraries` to `YES` in your app target's build settings.
+You can find more details on integration into an Objective-C app in [this document](Docs/Objective-C.md).

 ## Installation